Becoming an authorized user on a credit account can help you build credit.

 Paying your bills on time is the most important factor in your credit score.
 Any late payments or collection accounts will really hurt your credit score.

-If you have trouble remembering to pay your bills on time.
+Suppose you have trouble remembering to pay your bills on time.
 You can set up auto payments with your bank or with your creditors directly.
-Set up an automatic monthly payment to pay at least the minimum amount due each month so you never forget to make a payment.
+Set up an automatic monthly payment to pay at least the minimum amount due each month, so you never forget to make a payment.

 Keep Your Balances Low